Moon Sang-min

 Moon Sang-min (문상민; born April 14, 2000), is a South Korean actor and model.
-He is best known for his roles in Under the Queen's Umbrella (2022) and Wedding Impossible (2024).
-Moon was awarded Best New Actor award for his role in Under the Queen's Umbrella at the 59th Baeksang Arts Awards in 2023.
+He is best known for his roles in Under the Queen's Umbrella (2022), Wedding Impossible (2024) and To My Beloved Thief (2026).
+Moon was awarded Best New Actor for his role in Under the Queen's Umbrella at the 59th Baeksang Arts Awards in 2023.

 Early life

 Moon Sang-min was born on April 14, 2000, in Cheongju, North Chungcheong Province.
 His family consists of his parents and an older brother.
 He graduated from the Fashion Model Department at Hanlim Multi Art School, and is currently attending Sungkyunkwan University.

 Career

 As a model, he walked his first runway at the 2018 F/W Sewing Boundaries Collection in 2018.
 In 2019, he made his acting debut in the web drama 4 Reasons Why I Hate Christmas.

 In 2021, Moon played the role of a young detective in Netflix series My Name.
 Then in 2022, he starred in the tvN historical drama Under the Queen's Umbrella.
 His performance as Grand Prince Seongnam led to an increased popularity and recognition for him, and reportedly more than 20 advertising deals were offered to him by various companies.

+In 2026, Moon starred in the historical series To My Beloved Thief as a grand prince in Joseon.